ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Every {{site.data.keyword.cloudant_short_notm}} account has a special database that is called `_replicator`, into which replication jobs can be inserted.
 Add a document into the `_replicator` database to start replication.
-The document describes the replication you want, and contains the following fields:
+The document describes the replication that you want, and contains the following fields:

 Field           | Purpose